Social Icons

 Directed by Betty Thomas

-I saw some of the old I Spy by Robert Culp and Bill Cosby it was a serious series thriller with no comedy at all.
-This version with Owen Wilson and Eddie Murphy is all jokes with every spy fun they could lay their hands on.
+I watched some of the old I Spy episodes starring Robert Culp and Bill Cosby.
+It was a serious thriller series with no comedy at all.
+This version, with Owen Wilson and Eddie Murphy, flips that on its head—it’s packed with jokes and every spy cliché they could squeeze in.

-The movie is directed by Betty Thomas and she was the same person in the director sit for Murphy’s version of Doctor Dolittle (1998).
+The movie is directed by Betty Thomas, who also directed Murphy’s version of Doctor Dolittle (1998).

-The movie plot is about two men who make a chaotic union because the country needed them to be.
-One of the men is Kelly Robinson (Eddie Murphy) who is a middleweight boxing champion.
-The other is Special Agent Alex Scott (Owen Wilson) who just got promoted to special agent and is not the best at the job and the first mission we witness him at work proves it.
+The plot revolves around two men thrown together because the country needed them to team up.
+One is Kelly Robinson (Eddie Murphy), a middleweight boxing champion.
+The other is Special Agent Alex Scott (Owen Wilson), who’s recently been promoted but isn’t exactly the most skilled agent—a fact made painfully clear in the first mission we see him on.

-Their mission was about a stealth plane which is in the hands of arms dealer Gundars.
-Gundars is looking to sell the plane to the highest bidder and Alex’s agency wants to stop that.
-Gundars is a boxing lover and he is hosting a middleweight boxing match in Budapest.
-The match has Robinson taking on a challenger for his belt and the U.S. government wants to use this as a cover to get Alex into the mix so he can recover the plane.
+Their mission centers on a stealth plane that’s fallen into the hands of arms dealer Gundars.
+Gundars plans to sell the plane to the highest bidder, and Alex’s agency is determined to stop him.
+Conveniently, Gundars is hosting a middleweight boxing match in Budapest, where Robinson is defending his title.
+The government uses the match as a cover to get Alex into the operation and recover the plane.

-Alex was not the first choice for this mission, but the main spy for his agency is too popular and so he would not have been able to be of help.
+Alex wasn’t the agency’s first choice for this mission, but their top spy is too well-known to be effective undercover.

-I for one liked that about the movie, it gave me enough reasons to laugh and the plot is simple.
-They removed all the complexity and focused more on the laughs.
+Personally, I loved that about the movie—it gave me plenty of reasons to laugh.
+The plot is simple, but that’s the point.
+They stripped out the complexity and focused entirely on the humor.

-I believe the movie is funny, fun and many just misjudge it.
+I believe this movie is funny, fun, and just misunderstood by many.

 0 comments: